 Here on MuscleTalk there are a number of complex words, scientific terms and jargon and acronyms used in reference to bodybuilding, health and fitness.
 This section will help you define and understand the main ones.
 It is by no means finite and more will be added.
 If you have any words / terms you’d like explaining then please suggest them…

-For information about technical terms relating to muscle and bone, see here.
+We have more information in our article about technical terms relating to muscle and bone.

 Actin: One of the contractile proteins of muscle fibres.